iris-technologies/iris-code-conventions/Common/snake_camel_and_Pascal_case.md

 # Why snake_case is better

-I started my programming career by writing camelCase and PascalCase but over time changed to snake_case, because we realized the it's much faster and easier to read and in programming, fast and easy is important.
+I started my programming career by writing camelCase and PascalCase but over time I changed to snake_case, because we realized that it's much faster and easier to read and in programming, fast and easy is important.

-We also did a tests with some new people to see how fast they start to understand the code and be productive and the results also told us the same thing.
+We also did some tests with new people to see how fast they start to understand the code and be productive.

+The results also told us the same thing.

 snake_case is much better, faster and easier to read.

-So we make a convention in our company to write all function and variable names in all programming languages to be snake_case.
+So we made a convention in our company to write all function and variable names in all programming languages in snake_case.

 This is also true for Android and Javascript where the default code convention is camelCase.